Frequently Asked Questions: Nursing Transfer Students

 Who is considered a transfer student?

-A transfer student classification is for any student with college credit who graduated from high school more than one year ago.
-Any student who has already completed one or more undergraduate degrees is not eligible to apply for the program.
+A transfer student classification is for any student with college credit who graduated from high school and has completed at least one semester in college.

 What are the requirements to be admissible into the program?

-has received your application along with all of your transcripts, it will be evaluated
+Once the director has received your application along with all of your transcripts, it will be evaluated on an individual basis.

 How many credits can I transfer into the program?